- Overview

 Northamptonshire Gender Clinic uses the ICD-10 classification system and you may see the term "Transsexual F64.0 - male to female" or "Transsexual F64.0 - “female to male” in the diagnosis section of clinic letters.

 We recognise that terminology changes and classifications often lag considerably behind and that many service users object to the term "transsexualism" or "gender identity disorder".
 We are however obligated to use these terms until there is an official change in the classification system.
 Clinicians will be happy to discuss any particular wish you may have regarding how your condition is referred to in formal correspondence and wherever possible we will attempt to correspond with you in accordance with those wishes.
+From Jan 2022 the ICD 11 term will be “Gender Incongruence of adolescence or adulthood” (HA60).
+When ICD 11 is incorporated into the NHS, this will be reflected in the team’s terminology

-This service recognises that people undergoing treatment may not wish to be referred to as "patients" or "clients" and may have already had experience elsewhere in the UK or overseas and may have strong views, for example, of the role of psychiatrists as gatekeepers of service and the relevance of counselling or psychological interventions and what they regard as a normal emotional state.
+This service recognises that people undergoing treatment may not wish to be referred to as "patients" or "clients" and may have already had experience elsewhere in the UK or overseas and may have strong views, for example, of the role of professionals as gatekeepers of service and the relevance of counselling or psychological interventions and what they regard as a normal emotional state.
 We welcome your views and will seek to reflect that in your individual treatment plan.

 Confirming and expressing gender identity should be a positive and empowering experience for everyone.